 This tutorial is also available as a YouTube video showing all the steps in real time.

-How to Create Headings Using Word’s Heading Styles
+How to Create Headings Using Word’s Built-In Heading Styles

-The following steps show how to create headings using Word’s default styles.
-These steps will also work for custom heading styles.
-The next section explains how to customize heading styles.
+The following steps show how to create headings using Word’s built-in styles.
+The next section explains how to customize the built-in heading styles.

 1. Select the Home tab in the ribbon.